seth586/guides/FreeNAS/wallets/zapandroid.md

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/extras.md) ]

+Note: As of 0.2.5 Zap Android can not translate .onion addresses.
+For remote connections, use a vpn.

 Download the Zap wallet on google play: https://play.google.com/store/apps/details?id=zapsolutions.zap or build from source: https://github.com/LN-Zap/zap-android/releases

 ```